-- 1- Judges of the Civil and Sharia Courts shall be appointed and dismissed by a Royal Decree in accordance with the provisions of the laws. - 2- A Judicial Council shall by a law- be established to assume all the affairs relevant to civil judges.(1)

-- 3- Without prejudice to Paragraph (1) of this Article, the Judicial Council shall solely have the right to appoint civil judges in accordance with the provisions of the law.(2)
+- Judges of the Civil and Sharia Courts shall be appointed and dismissed by a Royal Decree in accordance with the provisions of the laws. - A Judicial Council shall by a law be established to assume all the affairs relevant to civil judges. - Without prejudice to Paragraph (1) of this Article, the Judicial Council shall solely have the right to appoint civil judges in accordance with the provisions of the law.

+- Establishment of religious courts - Structure of the court

-- Article 99: The courts are of three types:
+The courts are of three types:

-- 1- Civil Courts
+- Civil Courts 1.

-- 2- Religious Courts
+- Religious Courts

-- 3- Special Courts
+- Special Courts

+- Establishment of administrative courts • Structure of the courts

-- Article 100:(9) The types of all courts, their levels, divisions, jurisdictions and the manner of their administration shall be specified by a special law, provided that such law shall provide for the establishment of an Administrative Jurisdiction in two levels.
+The types of all courts, their levels, divisions, jurisdictions and the manner of their administration shall be specified by a special law, provided that such law shall provide for the establishment of an Administrative Jurisdiction in two levels.